Skip to Content

 Don’t be that person.
 You’re waisting your time and making a cast member’s day more stressful.

-While you’re in line, make your next Genie+ selection at Hollywood Studios, if you haven’t already.
+While you’re in line, make your next Multi Pass selection at Hollywood Studios, if you haven’t already.

 After riding Expedition Everest, double back through Discovery Island to snag a photo or two of the Tree of Life before leaving the park.